-Peter Cohan has a very insightful new article up on “Stunningly Awful vs. Truly Terrific Competitive Differentiation – What, When, and How” What follows are some excerpts with additional commentary but the entire article is worth reading.
+Peter Cohan has a very insightful new article out, “Stunningly Awful vs. Truly Terrific Competitive Differentiation – What, When, and How“, that outlines how to use discovery conversations to enable effective product differentiation.
+What follows are some excerpts with additional commentary but the entire article is worth reading.

 What Is Competitive Differentiation?

 Most vendors define this as “capabilities that we have or do better than our competition”.
 Pretty straightforward, right?
 But do customers share this definition?
 Likely not.

 Customers are looking for solutions that fit their perception of their current and expected future needs.
 A vendor with capabilities the meets these current and future needs exactly is clearly the best choice, everything else being equal (such as price).

 So you are faced with assessing current and future needs before you start to demo: you need to diagnose before you can prescribe.
 The better choice is to withdraw or recommend another alternative if a prospect has one or more requirements that you are clearly unable to satisfy and you know that at least competitor can.
 Always include the prospects current system (“status quo”) as an alternative: if your offering represents a downgrade on or more critical functions it’s better to withdraw early and in good order than invest a lot of effort only to come up short much later and with loss of time and credibility.